CCI-Tools/cate/docs/source/user_manual/um_conf.rst

 :``variable_display_settings``:
-    Configure / overwrite default variable display settings as used in various plot_<type>() operations and in the Cate Desktop GUI.
+    Configure / overwrite default variable display settings as used in various plot_<type>() operations and in the Cate App GUI.
     Each entry maps a variable name to a dictionary with the following entries:
     * ``color_map``   - name of a color map taken from from `Matplotlib Color Maps Reference`_
     * ``display_min`` - minimum variable value that corresponds to the lower end of the color map